Six Not-So-Complicated Ways to Get to Know Your Audience

 As a marketer, it’s your job to get to know the people you’re trying to reach.
 You likely know a lot about them already, and that’s valuable.
 But audiences are complex.
 Over time, they grow and evolve.
 Their wants, needs, goals, and pain points change right along with the environment around them.
 And, while it’s tempting to rely on audience assumptions that have taken hold over the years, you need to know what content and information they need from you today.

 So let’s learn more about what your customers want from you now.
-Here are six not-so-complicated ways to get to know your complicated audience.
+Here are six not-so-complicated ways to get to know them.

 1. Have a good old-fashioned conversation

 It’s amazing what you can learn from a conversation.
-Talk with your existing or prospective customers, as well as the people on your team that regularly engage with them.
+Talk with your existing or prospective customers, as well as coworkers who regularly engage with them.
 Whether you spend five extra minutes at the end of a client meeting or talk with your sales and customer service representatives, make time for honest and straightforward conversations.

 Often, product teams will have a “won-lost” session after the sales process is complete.
 During this time, they ask questions about why your product was or wasn’t selected.
 These conversations can provide valuable insights to you and your fellow marketers, helping you zero in on what’s resonating with customers.